2cd/debian-museum/assets/vm-minimal/Readme.md

 # If the VM is arm64 arch:
 apt install linux-image-cloud-arm64

+# If the VM is rv64gc arch:
+apt install linux-image-riscv64

+# If the VM is loong64 arch:
+apt install linux-image-loong64
 ```

 > You can also use a DEV VM with docker pre-installed.